 Top Ten LGBTQA+ Books

-It’s PRIDE month!
-So it seemed the best time to do a Top Ten List on my favourite LGBTQA+ books.
+It’s Pride month!
+So it seemed the best time to do a Top Ten List on my favourite LGBTQA+, or rather Pride books.

 The perfect historical fiction LGBT book.
 The story of Achilles is world famous, but his love affair with his brother-from-another-mother Patroclus is less so.
 This book really embraces the relationship and teaches us that being in love with a person of the same gender is nothing to be ashamed of – now or then!